Skip to content

 Can you machine wash scatter cushions?

 You should always check the washing directions.
 Feather and down cushions usually aren’t washable.
-Hollow fibre and foam can often be washed on a gentle cycle at a low temperature.
-After washing you will need to plump them up again to release any fibres that have clumped.
+Hollow fiber and foam can often be washed on a gentle cycle at a low temperature.
+After washing, you will need to plump them up again to release any fibers that have clumped.

 The cover and the filling might well have different washing directions.
 If you can, unzip the cover from the pad and wash it separately.
 If your cushion doesn’t have a zip here is how to wash it safely.